TehMuffinMoo/ibPS/docs/Examples/BloxOne DDI/Automate GSLB Creation.md

 ## Automate GSLB Creation
-This example will show how you can automate the creation of GSLB objects using BloxOne Dynamic Traffic Control (DTC)
+This example will show how you can automate the creation of GSLB objects using Universal DDI Dynamic Traffic Control (DTC)

 ```powershell
 ## Create DTC Servers